jvxtaposed/CSE182/README.md

 ### Grading Policy

- - 50% for assignments
+ - 50% for assignments (5 in total)
- - Students can choose to do 5 assignments, or 3 assignments and a project.
+ - Students can do a project instead of the last two assignments.
 Projects can be done in teams of 2-3.
-Students must must commit to a project by midterm 1.
+Students must commit to a project by midterm 1.
  - 20% for midterm
  - 30% for final